jbosstools/jbosstools-javaee/README.md

 ## Summary

 JavaEE Tools provides Eclipse plugins for features related to development on JavaEE.
-This includes CDI, Seam, JSF and Struts.
+This includes Batch, JSF & struts.

+Seam 2 & CDI (Seam 3) are deprecated as of JBoss Tools 4.5.0.

 ## Install